c3g/GenPipes/README.md

     git pull origin

-#### Setup

-Add the mugqic directory library to your PERL5LIB path.

-    export PERL5LIB=${PERL5LIB}:/home/user/src/mugqic_pipeline/lib/

 ## Usage

 In its general operation all the mugqic pipelines require two input files: a project's read set sheet and a configuration (ini) file.
 Fastq files must be properly setup using a specific naming and directory structure.
 Additionally, the RNAseq and CHIPseq pipelines require a design file and the path for the job output logs.
 The command line options of the main pipelines are described below.
 Summaries of usage are printed when a command is run with no arguments.

 ###   The project's read set sheet

 Is a csv plain text read set sheet generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
 See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.

 ###   The configuration (ini) file.
 Is the standard configuration file for the pipeline.
 It's a plain text file composed of sections, keys and values.
 Section name appears on a line in square brackets ([default]).
 Every key has a name and a value, separated by an equals sign (=), i.e. clusterSubmitCmd=msub.
 Semicolons (;) or number signs (#) at the beginning of the line indicate a comment.
 Comment lines are ignored.
 Generally sections are associated to specific steps of the pipeline.
 If a property is associated to a specific step, the program will search for keys in the respective section.
 If the key is not found, the values in the default section will be used.
 Templates for Compute Canada's Guillimin and Mammouth clusters may already be available in the respective pipeline directory (\(root/pipeline/Pipeline_name\)).